-The Brockway Area School District provides a full range of special education programs and/or services for students identified as exceptional, either through those operated by the district or those contracted from either the Riverview Intermediate Unit or the DuBois Special Education Consortium.
-Programs/services are provided at no cost to parents and are individualized to meet the educational needs of each student.
+The Brockway Area School District provides a full range of special education programs and services for students identified as exceptional, either through those operated by the district or those contracted from the Riverview Intermediate Unit or other specialized programs.
+Programs and services are provided at no cost to parents and are individualized to meet the educational needs of each student.